publicsafetylab/public-psl-ccrb/README.md

 The final data is batched into 6 files in the <a href="https://github.com/publicsafetylab/PSL-CCRB/tree/master/data">data</a> directory (data_chunk_0 thru data_chunk_5).

 The <a href="https://github.com/publicsafetylab/PSL-CCRB/blob/master/visualize.py">visualize.py</a> script reads in the processed CCRB data, flattens per precinct-year and per precinct count means for various features, and creates visualizations corresponding to the figures in the NYPD Officer Misconduct Analysis report.
+All visualizations are accessable via our public S3 bucket with URLs following the pattern "https://psl-ccrb.s3.amazonaws.com/viz/fig-{<i>figure number</i>}".

 ## Contact Information